wp-plugins/mtphr-widgets/readme.txt

 == Changelog ==

+= 2.1.9 =
+* Updated Contact Widget functionality and data storage
+* Removed <p> tags from contact widget table output
+* Created accessible functions of the contact input setup and display to use in themes or other plugins
+* Updated Twitter Widget to custom OAuth.
+You must re-activate with Twitter
+* Updated English translation files

 = 2.1.8 =
 * Updated Social Widget functionality and data storage
 * Added Envato to Social Widget